 These are things I thought daily when I was doing the 10,000 step a day challenge in February 2021.

-I was beyond excited to participate in a charity step challenge and while I may have never done one before and wasn’t in the best of shape, I still wanted to do it – to raise funds for the Brain Tumour Research charity, so that we can be one step closer to finding a cure for brain tumours.
-This charity, for obvious reasons, is a cause that is close to my heart.
+I was beyond excited to participate in a charity step challenge and while I may have never done one before and wasn’t in the best of shape, I still wanted to do it – to raise funds for The Brain Tumour Charity, so that we can be one step closer to finding a cure for brain tumours.
+Something, for obvious reasons, a cause that is close to my heart.

-On a side note, a week before starting the 10,000 step a day in February challenge, I had actually taken a pretty bad fall when I was getting out of the shower.
+On a side note though, a week before starting the 10,000 step a day in February challenge, I had actually taken a pretty bad fall when I was getting out of the shower.

 As I was getting out of the shower the floor had been wet because I had cleaned the floor right before hopping in the shower, and when I went to get out of the shower, the rug slipped from under my feet and I went head first into the toilet.
 Thank God I was okay and that fall didn’t do anything to my shunt.